 Unfortunately, these things can happen.
 Further, there is no practical way for you to ensure a gun you purchase from a stranger is not lost or stolen.

-FBI Lost and Stolen Gun Serial Number Database
+Search the FBI Lost and Stolen Gun Serial Number Database

 Unfortunately for purchasers in private sales, only law enforcement agencies are allowed to request a gun serial number check or search of the lost and stolen gun database.

-Private Gun Serial Number Check
+Guns Serial Number Check

 While there have been attempts at creating private searchable internet databases where individuals self-report their lost or stolen guns, these usually contain only a fraction of the number of actual stolen guns, and the information is not verifiable.

 Some states are exploring or attempting to build a state database of lost or stolen firearms that is searchable by the public, online.
-For example, the Florida Crime Information Center maintains a website where an individual can search for many stolen or lost items, including cars, boats, personal property, and of course, firearms.
+For example, the Florida Crime Information Center maintains a website where an individual can search by serial number for many stolen or lost items, including cars, boats, personal property, and of course, firearms.

 However, even this website warns: